 - Put the episode in a playlist to listen to later.
 Now when you have studied it, you can listen to it more casually some other time, and continue to get good practice from it!

 One tip is to select 5-10 of the most useful words and either write them down (make sure to write by hand), or put them in a flashcard app for practicing later.
-I personally like to use Anki.
-Here’s a video on how I use it.
-When saving words for revising later it’s very important to include the full phrase.
-Our brains need context to learn!
-Also don’t get stuck on writing down and revising vocab.
-The most efficient way to acquire vocabulary at this stage is with lots and lots of comprehensible input!
+Always include the whole phrase or part of it since our brains need context to remember.
+And never spend more time on writing down and reviewing vocab, than you spend on comprehensible input!
+Comprehensible input is the main way our brains learn new words.

-2. If you can follow what’s being said
+If you can already follow what’s being said

 If you can follow what’s being said even without knowing all the words, you can consider it comprehensible input.
 You don’t need to read through the transcripts anymore to understand the content.
 The PDFs are still very useful though.
-To get the most out of the podcast, either just quickly read through the transcripts to pick up new vocab, or check the bottom of the PDF where you find a list of extra tricky words and expressions.
+To get the most out of the podcast, either just quickly read through the transcripts to pick up new vocab, or check the list of extra tricky words and expressions.

-Comprehensible input is a valuable resource.
-Maybe the most valuable resource.
+Comprehensible input is the most valuable type of resource when learning a language.
 To get good in a language you need as much comprehensible input as possible.
 Start a routine where you listen every day.
 Even a few minutes makes a difference!
 Complete the routine by reading to acquire vocab and practice the structure.
 This way it will soon be much easier for you to understand natural spoken Swedish!